 When will I be able to get Windows 11?

-Windows 11 was made available to Windows Insiders sometime on the week of June 28, then made available to the public at large this fall, or closer to holiday 2021.
-We know that the first Windows 11 PCs will ship this fall, but Windows 10-to-Windows 11 upgrades will have to wait until 2022, according to Microsoft.
+Windows 11 was made available to Windows Insiders sometime on the week of June 28, and will be made available to the public at large this fall.
+Officially, Microsoft will release Windows 11 on October 5, when the final build will be pushed to PCs.
+However, Windows 10-to-Windows 11 upgrades will have to wait until 2022, according to Microsoft.

 How do I get Windows 11?

 Windows 11 is being released as a beta, part of the Windows Insider program.
 You’ll need to be part of the Windows Insider program (here’s how to become a Windows Insider), then use Windows Update to download the beta from the Dev Channel.
 Confused?
-Here’s how to get Windows 11.
+Here’s how to get Windows 11, which now includes standalone ISO files, too.

 We’ve already seen early Windows 11 preview builds add search to the Start menu and add back the performance booster.
 Microsoft is also adding animated emoji to Windows 11, too.